-The biggest challenge facing our clients is likely to be how to cut through the noise and connect with stakeholders, even more so now with the advances in digitalisation.
+The biggest challenge facing most organisations is likely to be how to cut through the noise, build stronger connections with stakeholders and stand out from the crowd, even more so now when digital communications have become the norm.

-Here are six ideas to get you design-inspired.
+Here are six tips to get you design-inspired.

 1. Extract the best from your brand